Akkelol/MultiEditor/README.md

 You don't.

 ## What can I do with MultiEditor?
-nothing currently.
+Nothing currently.
 Please await further updates.